SanUSB/AsyncIOT/README.md

   - This environment also makes it possible to update the firmware *.bin* via WiFi OTA (*Over the Air*).
 To generate a .bin file from your sketch, go to Sketch menu of the Arduino IDE > Export compiled Binary.

-Other possible applications: post data to an IoT cloud server, modify operating parameters of the ESP microcontroller in real time, such as duty cycle PWM, online calculators can be developed, and so on.

  To install the ESP32 and ESP8266 boards in Arduino IDE, follow these next instructions:
  In your Arduino IDE, go to File> Preferences.
 Insert into the "Additional Board Manager URLs":
  * https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json